We are living in a digital world. Digital skills are required not just to be an effective worker but to be an effective global citizen.

 How a reading of Hans Rosling’s Factfulness prompted this Vitae ambassador to reflect on how educators can shift the guard rails to effectively make or break the next change-maker.

-Here’s how a man on a mission convinced his South African university to start with the end game in mind, reconfiguring a real estate curriculum with the belief that his graduates could become the first pick of employers.
+A man on a mission convinced his South African university to start with the end game in mind, reconfiguring a curriculum with the belief that his graduates could become the first pick of employers.

-Higher education institutions need to place greater emphasis on employability and to equip graduates both with a degree and the skills they need to hit the ground running in the world of work, writes Alejandro Caballero.
+Higher education institutions need to place greater emphasis on employability and equip graduates with degrees and skills to hit the ground running in the world of work.

 The relationship between career choice and the time it takes to get a job are among the most important factors affecting graduate unemployment, including in South Africa.

-Employability is the sum of the competencies in an individual that determines whether they’re fit for hiring.
-It’s the combination of acquired knowledge and soft skills that results in whether a candidate is moved forward in a selection process.
+Employability is a sum of competencies and sofr skills that determine whether an individual is fit to hire.
+It is this combination that results in whether a candidate is moved forward in a selection process.

-Around the world, employers report that graduates lack the skills needed to succeed.
-How can universities better equip students with the knowledge and attributes needed for today’s job market?
+Around the world, employers report that graduates lack the skills needed to hit thr ground running in their careers.
+How can universities better equip students with the knowledge and attributes needed to close the skills gap?